Élisabeth Vigée Le Brun: Early life

 Self-portrait at age sixteen, 1771, pastel.

 Born in Paris on 16 April 1755, Élisabeth Louise Vigée was the daughter of Jeanne (1728–1800), a hairdresser from a peasant background, and Louis Vigée (1715–1767), a portraitist, pastellist and member of the Académie de Saint-Luc, who mostly specialized in painting with oils. Élisabeth exhibited artistic inclinations from her childhood, making a sketch of a bearded man at the age of seven or eight; when he first saw her sketches her father was jubilant and exclaimed that "You will be a painter my child, if there ever was one", and started to give her lessons in art.
 In 1760, at the age of five, she had entered a convent, where she remained until 1766.
 She then worked as an assistant to her father's friend, the painter and poet Pierre Davesne, with whom she learned more about painting.
 Her father died when she was 12 years old, from infections after several surgical operations.
 In 1768, her mother married a wealthy but mean jeweller, Jacques-François Le Sèvre, and shortly after, the family moved to the Rue Saint-Honoré, close to the Palais Royal.

 In her memoir, Vigée Le Brun directly stated her feelings about her stepfather: "I hated this man; even more so since he made use of my father's personal possessions.
 He wore his clothes, just as they were, without altering them to fit his figure."
-During this period, Élisabeth benefited from the advice of Gabriel François Doyen, Jean-Baptiste Greuze, and Joseph Vernet, whose influence is evident in her portrait of her younger brother, playwright and poet Étienne Vigée.
+During this period, Élisabeth benefited from the advice of Gabriel François Doyen, Jean-Baptiste Greuze, and Joseph Vernet.
+Greuze's influence is evident in her portrait of her younger brother, playwright and poet Étienne Vigée.

 After her father's death, her mother sought to raise her spirits by taking her to the Palais de Luxembourg's art gallery; seeing the works of Peter Paul Rubens and other old masters left a great impression on her.
-She also visited numerous private galleries, including those of Rendon de Boisset, the Duc de Praslin [fr], and the Marquis de Levis; the artist took notes and copied the works of old masters such as Van Dyke, Rubens and Rembrandt to improve her art.
+She also visited numerous private galleries, including those of Rendon de Boisset, the Duc de Praslin [fr], and the Marquis de Levis; the artist took notes and copied the works of old masters such as Van Dyck, Rubens and Rembrandt to improve her art.
 At an early age, she reversed the order of her given Christian names, and was known among her inner circle as 'Louise'.
 For most of her life, she signed her paintings, documents and letters as "Louise Élisabeth Vigée Le Brun", although she acknowledged later in life that the correct baptismal order would be Élisabeth Louise.